MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

          // wait until the Graphics Engine gives the order to flush LLUI_DISPLAY_IMPL_binarySemaphoreTake(_transmit_task_semaphore);

-         // save the flush configuration: can be modified by the next call to flush() as soon as LLUI_DISPLAY_setBackBuffer() will wake up the Graphics Engine uint8_t flush_identifier = _flush_identifier;
+         // save the flush configuration: can be modified by the next call to flush() as soon as LLUI_DISPLAY_setBackBuffer() wakes up the Graphics Engine uint8_t flush_identifier = _flush_identifier;

          // retrieve the transmit buffer: the current back buffer uint8_t *transmit_buffer = back_buffers[_buffer_index];

-         // swap both buffers (_buffer_index now points on the new back buffer) _buffer_index = (_buffer_index + 1) & ~1;
+         // swap both buffers (_buffer_index now points to the new back buffer) _buffer_index = (_buffer_index + 1) & ~1;

-         // the new back buffer can be used for next drawings if (LLUI_DISPLAY_setBackBuffer(flush_identifier, back_buffers[_buffer_index], false)) {
+         // the new back buffer can be used for the next drawings if (LLUI_DISPLAY_setBackBuffer(flush_identifier, back_buffers[_buffer_index], false)) {

             // here: the Graphics Engine is unlocked, the application can draw in the new back buffer